I love giving advice on how to build romantic relationships.

 - If your partner kisses you first, you might open your lips a little, but no french kissing.
-It would ruin a first kiss and be sloppy.
+It would ruin the first kiss and be sloppy.
 The idea is to press your lips up against your partner's but not too much.
 Make sure your position is comfortable too, so you're not in pain while kissing.

-- Another good way to kiss your partner is to start by kissing him or her softly on the cheek—then when when he or she looks at you, you can kiss him or her softly on the lips.
+- Another good way to kiss your partner is to start by kissing him or her softly on the cheek—then when he or she looks at you, you can kiss him or her softly on the lips.